nmshd/documentation/_docs_integrate/02-connector-create-relationships.md

 ## Check outgoing Relationship Changes

-In order to create relationships out of accepted relationship creation change requests, the Connector needs to track the status of these requests.
+In order to create relationships out of accepted relationship requests, the Connector needs to track the status of these requests.
 This can be done manually with the POST /Account/Sync route.
 The return values then contain possible changed relationships.

 {% include rapidoc api_route_regex="^post /api/v1/Account/Sync$" %}